kevaundray/SmartContractChallenges/Ethereum/1/Info.md

 *Note: Please state, as a comment in code whether you would like your code to be included in the video*

+This contract contains a mistake.
+It is not possible to have a name and age variable, while having accounts update their own.